Lockheed Martin Space: From Orion to GPS III

 - Artemis I (November 2022): Successful uncrewed lunar orbit mission — validated heat shield and life support

-- Artemis II (planned 2025): First crewed flight around the Moon; Orion hardware completed
+- Artemis II (planned 2026): First crewed flight around the Moon; Orion vehicle integrated with SLS at Kennedy Space Center, vehicle stack rolling toward launch readiness

 - Total program value: Exceeds $20 billion across development and production contracts